Counseling

 Many fistula survivors dropped out of school when they became pregnant or when they developed a fistula.
 Our scholarship program helps these girls and young women return to their educations by partnering with The School Fund to pay for their uniforms, school fees, and books.

-Farm Skills Program
+Farm Skills Workshops

 Farming is a very common means of earning income in rural Kenya.
 Many fistula survivors have a background in farming and, once healed, are eager to learn how to turn their experience into an income-generating business.
 Our program includes a three-day farm skills training seminar taught by our partner Farming God’s Way.
 As in the vocational and business trainings, women leave the farm skills training with a grant to launch a small business.

-Kiondo Bag Weaving
+Kiondo Bag Weaving Workshops

 Kiondo bags are a traditional Kenyan bag made sustainably from the fibers of the sisal plant and dyed with the bark of the muasi tree.
 Kenyan fashion designer Vicky Ngari, who learned bag making from her Kikuyu roots, is on a mission to reawaken the art of the Kiondo and simultaneously empower impoverished, rural women with a marketable skill.
 She teaches Kiondo workshops for fistula survivors – many of whom go on to open small businesses that benefit the earth, their communities, and their economic standing.
 See some of the survivors’ beautiful work here.